eoscostarica/guide.eoscostarica.io/docs/tools/glossary.md

 ### Hackathon

+A hackathon is an event (competition) in which computer programmers, graphic designers, interface designers, project managers meet and try to work on projects related to technology and specific problems.

 * * *

 ### Hapi

+A backend service for custom business logic, integrated with Hasura, using actions

 * * *

 ### Hardware biométrico

+These are technological devices that allow biometric data from humans or other objects to be perceived, an example of this is the easy recognition that some security cameras and mobile devices have, also the unlocking of artifacts by means of fingerprints, to mention Some.

 * * *

 ### Hash

+It is the process of transforming a string into a fixed-length key or value.
+A data string will always produce the same hash, so it is used as a means of checking the content of the string against the expected content.

 * * *

 ### Hasura

+An ultra-fast GraphQL server that offers you real-time GraphQL API over Postgres, with webhook triggers on database events and remote schemas for business logic.

+It also helps build Postgres-supported GraphQL applications or gradually move to GraphQL for existing applications that use Postgres.

 * * *

 ### Head Block

+The `Head Block` is the last block written on the blockchain, stored in reversible blocks.

 * * *

 ### Httpie

+It is an easy to use command line HTTP client for the API era.
+It comes with JSON support, syntax highlighting, persistent sessions, wget downloads, plugins, and more.

 * * *

 ## **I**

+### IAC (infraestructura como código)

+It is the process of managing computer data centers through machine-readable definition files, rather than physical hardware configuration or interactive configuration tools.

+* * *

 ### IBC (Inter-Blockchain Communication)

+A tool by which multiple blockchains can communicate with each other.
+This can be used to send tokens from one chain to another, or to expand the capacity of a network by increasing the number of chains running in parallel.

 * * *

 ### ICO Inter Blockchain Communication

+Popular method of distributing the initial supply of coins (tokens) by selling them in exchange for fiat currency or other cryptocurrencies.

 * * *

 ### Immutable

+Term used to refer to something that cannot be changed.

 * * *